GarrettHansonDS/IBM-Data-Analyst-Capstone/README.md

 ## Process

-1. **Data cleaning** — resolved structural inconsistencies in the raw survey export not accounted for in the original course template (e.g. [briefly note the actual issue you hit, multi-select fields, schema changes between survey years, whatever it was])
+1. **Data cleaning** — resolved structural inconsistencies in the raw survey export not accounted for in the original course template (e.g. The IBM course uses a survey that is updated yearly.
+This year, the surveyer made it an option for you to choose multiple optins in several questions.
+The result is that certain columns had fields with lists.
+In order to analyze and make insights from this data I used python to explode and split the data and make it it's own column)
 2. **Exploratory analysis** — used Python to identify relationships between experience, technology stack, and compensation
 3. **Visualization** — built an interactive dashboard so results can be filtered and explored rather than read as static charts
 4. **Insights** — translated findings into practical takeaways around hiring, skills development, and workforce planning